Operating Systems Group Dept. of CS TU-Dresden

 What is L4Linux?

-L4Linux is a port of the Linux kernel to the L4 µ-kernel API.
-It is a (para-)virtualized Linux running on top of a hypervisor, completely without privileges if wanted.
+L4Linux is a port of the Linux kernel to the L4 microkernel API.
+It is a para-virtualized Linux kernel running on top of a hypervisor, completely without privileges.

 L4Linux runs in user-mode on top of the µ-kernel, side-by-side with other µ-kernel applications such as real-time components.
-It is binary-compatible with the normal Linux/x86 kernel and can be used with any PC-based Linux distribution.
+It is binary-compatible with the normal Linux/x86 and ARM kernel and can be used with any Linux distribution.

 Motivation

 The DROPS operating system project supports running time-sharing and real-time applications applications concurrently on one computer.
-The L4Linux server has been originally created to support time-sharing applications.
+The L4Linux server has been originally created to support time-sharing applications on the DROPS system.

 For details, please see the download page and the status page.